sparkbold/pomodoro-timer/README.md

 ## Overview

-These are the starter files and a suggested solution to the Pomodoro Timer.
+These are my solution to the Pomodoro Timer.
 You can find more details about the challenge by [logging into Podia.](https://store.selfteach.me/login)

 ## Challenge solution